Want to celebrate Oktoberfest but can’t make it to Munich? Consider the Canadian twin cities of Kitchener and Waterloo.

 Kitchener-Waterloo’s Oktoberfest is the second-largest Oktoberfest in the world (after Munich, of course).
 It’s also North America’s largest Bavarian festival of any kind and Canada’s best Thanksgiving parade.
 By any measurement, this is a huge event and not just because of the number of people who attend (about 700,000 in pre-pandemic times).

 At Oktoberfest, visitors can expect live music, traditional feasts and harvest dinners, and golf tournaments.
 Oh, and there’s beer — loads of it!
-The Biergarten is open every Friday and Saturday throughout the festival (which, in 2022, runs from September 23 to October 15).
-The official ceremonial keg tapping takes place on October 7, but don’t worry – there’s plenty of brew free flowing in the weeks beforehand.
+The Biergarten is open every Friday and Saturday throughout the festival (which, in 2023, runs from September 22 to October 14).
+The official ceremonial keg tapping takes place on September 11.

 What really makes the Kitchener-Waterloo event stand out isn’t the long calendar of events or the fun of the Biergarten but what organizers call Gemütlichkeit.
 On their website, they explain that the event is all about: “Friends, family, and having a GREAT time!
 That’s what the Ultimate Oktoberfest Experience is all about.”
 Around Oktoberfest, it’s called Gemütlichkeit and it has no direct English translation, but essentially means “coziness.”
 Other people translate it into “kind-heartedness.”
 In any case, it’s all about having a good time with the people and neighbors you love.